FAQ

 How soon will the results be ready?

-As little as 2 hours!
-Fastest turnaround time in the industry.
-Typical turnaround time on tested samples is 5 subsequent days from date of sampling excluding holidays and weekends.
-We do offer a number of RUSH options if you are on a time crunch.
-We offer our customers the ability to login and see their results in real time.
+The typical turnaround time on tested samples is 5 subsequent days from date of sampling excluding holidays and weekends.
+We do offer a number of RUSH options for certain tests if you are on a time crunch.

 Why should someone be concerned about lead?